a-flyleaf/ygbtdm/misc/outline2.md

     note: |-
       \*Hmm, not actually 100% sold on the pacing here... a full-out Em!POV flashback seems to kill the pace, but I don't want to pad out the interim.
 That said this episode goes by wicked fast, and there's a *lot* in the next one, so might shuffle some stuff :Vc
       +<em style="text-transform:uppercase;font-style:normal;">also</em> maybe the way Em talks about KL echoes Joce on S, Just A Thought... could even straight-up ask like "you ever have a clingy fuck who just wouldn't let go" and Joce is like "8\\". ("Joce on S" as in "how Joce feels about S" but y'know what? hearing the *same* thing S accused *her* of but @KL would 👌 work like a charm too)

+      later addition: *oh yeah* the walk, Em's POV of that is sorrrt of lacking? maybe?? definitely don't need to *show* it all again, just add some context---that Em *used* to be more patient with her, that she really wanted Em to meet her family. there was More to that, a lot more.
   - title: near-end-of-thing
     sum: I am going backwards the episode count might change. anyway this is uhhh, p much the entire climax?
 Joce wakes up underground and it's the whole Beacon ascent
     scn: